UtrechtUniversity/anonymouus/README.md

-# UUnonymous
+# anonymoUUs

-This description can be found [on GitHub here](https://github.com/UtrechtUniversity/uunonymous)
+This description can be found [on GitHub here](https://github.com/UtrechtUniversity/anonymouus)

-UUnonymous facilitates the replacement of keywords or regex-patterns within a file tree or zipped archive.
+anonymoUUs facilitates the replacement of keywords or regex-patterns within a file tree or zipped archive.
 It recursively traverses the tree, opens supported files and substitutes any found pattern or keyword with a replacement.
-Besides contents, UUnonymous will substitue keywords/patterns in file/folder-paths as well.
+Besides contents, anonymoUUs will substitue keywords/patterns in file/folder-paths as well.

 The result will be either a copied or replaced version of the original file-tree with all substitutions made.

-As of now, UUnonymous supports text-based files, like .txt, .html, .json and .csv.
+As of now, anonymoUUs supports text-based files, like .txt, .html, .json and .csv.
 UTF-8 encoding is assumed.
-Besides text files, UUnonymous is also able to handle (nested) zip archives.
+Besides text files, anonymoUUs is also able to handle (nested) zip archives.
 These archives will be unpacked in a temp folder, processed and zipped again.

 ## Installation

-`$ pip install UUnonymous`
+`$ pip install anonymoUUs`

 ## Usage

 Import the Anomymize class in your code and create an anonymization object like this:

 ```
-from uunonymous import Anonymize
+from anonymoUUs import Anonymize

 # refer to csv files in which keywords and substitutions are paired
 anonymize_csv = Anonymize('/Users/casper/Desktop/keys.csv')